AR123456/Python-Tetris/README.md

-# Python-Tetris
+# Would you rather?

-The Tetris game built with Python and Pygame
+A Would you rather game built with Python